Veridise/veridise-docs/saas/software_info/components/VANGUARD_CHANGELOG.md

   - Fix bug where storage array push/pop would not be detected as storage writes.
 - reentrancy: correctly flag writes to storage pointers
 - unchecked-return:
+  - Fixes bug where a call to a non-void function could be considered a void function
+  - When there are multiple possible targets for a function call report all non-void possible targets rather than just the first
+- unchecked-return:
   - Consider writing to a memory variable as a valid check
 - use-before-def:
   - Consider writing to a memory variable as a use